Ruby: Blocks, Procs & Lambdas

 Whooaa.. there is plenty going on inside .each:

-1. we have a while loop stepping through the indexed objects in the Array ( in this case the numbers 1, 2, & 3 )
+whileloop stepping through the indexed objects in the Array ( in this case the numbers 1, 2, & 3 ) - this is the part we are most interested in

 yield to me